NSW State Championship

 • Players must arrive within 30 minutes of the scheduled round start time or risk a forfeit by default.

-• A zero-tolerance policy on lateness may be enforced at the arbiter’s discretion in later rounds.
+• A zero-tolerance policy on lateness may be enforced at the arbiter’s discretion.

 Byes & Withdrawals